Cigarettes, E-Cigarette and Tobacco Products Regulation

-If an employee of a retailer fails to ask for identification of a customer who appears to be under 27 years of age who is attempting to buy cigarettes, is it an administrative violation for purposes of SB 55?
+- If an employee of a retailer fails to ask for identification of a customer who appears to be under 27 years of age who is attempting to buy cigarettes or e-cigarettes , is it an administrative violation for purposes of SB55?

-Neither an employee nor a retailer is subject to a fine for failing to request identification from (card) someone under the age of 27, as long as the customer purchasing the cigarettes is 18 or over.
+- Neither an employee nor a retailer is subject to a fine for failing to request identification (card) from someone under the age of 27, as long as the customer purchasing the cigarettes or e-cigarettes is 18 or over.

 Scope Of Law

 - Do the provisions and requirements of SB55 apply to cigarette papers, pipes, and other tobacco paraphernalia?

 - No. The definitions for cigarettes and tobacco products are found in Chapters 154 and 155 of the Tax Code.
 The definition for tobacco product includes a cigar, smoking tobacco, chewing tobacco, snuff, and a product that is made of tobacco or a tobacco substitute.

 - Are herbal cigarettes or chew which do not contain any tobacco covered by SB 55?

 - No. Herbal cigarettes or chew which do not contain any tobacco are not restricted by this legislation.

 - Can I give a customer, who is a minor, coupons for discounts on the purchase of cigarettes?
 Can I give him samples of cigarettes at no charge?